SciML/NeuralLyapunov.jl/docs/src/man/policy_search.md

-# Policy Search and Network-dependent Dynamics
+# Policy Search and Network-Sependent Dynamics

 At times, we wish to model a component of the dynamics with a neural network.
 A common example is the policy search case, when the closed-loop dynamics include a neural network controller.